-In 1997 the Supreme Court of India passed the Vishakha Guidelines that recognized sexual harassment of women at workplace and recommended every workplace to form Vishakha Committees for redressal.
+In 1997 the Supreme Court of India passed the Vishakha Guidelines that recognized sexual harassment of women at the workplace and recommended every workplace to form Vishakha Committees for redressal.

 Because there was no monitoring mechanism most workplaces did not adhere to the Supreme Court Guidelines.
-With a lot of advocacy from the women’s groups finally, the Parliament passed The Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.
+With a lot of advocacy from the women’s groups finally, Parliament passed The Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.

 This law has shifted the responsibility from the individual to the institution.
 Every employer of the workplace has to ensure that there are proper steps taken towards zero tolerance for sexual harassment.
 The focus has to be preventive first and redressal next.